 One of our most stunning birds urgently needs your help.
 The regent honeyeater was once plentiful along Australia’s east coast from Brisbane to Adelaide.
 Now critically endangered, it’s disappeared from SA, is rarely spotted in Queensland and is clinging to survival in small areas of remnant woodland in NSW and Victoria.
 The main reason for… View Article

 The grassland earless dragon – one of Australia’s most stunning lizards – was once widespread in south-eastern Australia.
 Now just 1 per cent of its original population survives.
 Some occur in the ACT, and individuals have been found at locations near Cooma, NSW.
 But it hasn’t been seen in Victoria since 1969.
 Vast areas have… View Article

 Help the AG Society fund a berth for a marine scientist abroad the Great Barrier Reef Legacy (GBR Legacy) 2018 program.

 AVERAGING ABOUT 32kg and growing to more than 1m in length, the northern hairy-nosed wombat is Australia’s largest wombat species.
 Compared with the common wombat, it has longer, pointed ears, softer fur and a broader muzzle fringed with whiskers.
 Its numbers have been falling for many years due to competition for food with sheep, cattle… View Article

 Help our playtpuses!
 BECAUSE THESE iconic Aussie mammals often live near our most populated areas, platypuses face increasing pressure from the destruction and degradation of aquatic habitats.
 Threats include land clearing, altered flow regimes, illegal use of yabby traps, pollution and construction of dams and weirs.
-There is growing evidence of population declines… View Article
+Related Video There is growing evidence of population declines… View Article